KozlovaNastya/BSU/web/lab1/README.md

 # HTML & CSS Basics
 This laboratory work focuses on creating a multi-page HTML website with various CSS styling techniques.
-The project is based on a **Culinary Recipes** Collection theme (Variant #3).
+The project is based on a **Culinary Recipes** Collection theme.

 ## Tasks Completed
 ### Task 1: Two-Page Structure with Bookmarks